 Mode of Payment : Net Banking | Credit Card | Debit Card | NEFT | Other

 The registration of CA Final remains open throughout the year.
-However, the registrations for CA Final 2022 November session will open from August 10, 2022.
-Whereas, the last date for registration of November session is August 31, 2022.
-Candidates who wish to appear in the 2022 session exams of the CA Final course can register on the official website.
+However, the registrations for CA Final 2023 May session has been closed.
+The registration for November 2023 is open till July 1, 2023.
+Candidates who wish to appear in the 2023 session exams of the CA Final course could register on the official website.
 ICAI has a centralised self-service portal in which candidates can easily register.

 CA Final course registration process-

 - Step 1- Go to the “Self Service Portal” on the official website at icai.org